 Add in fruit: With whatever jam you choose to slather on your chosen bread, once the bread is soaked in the custard, then add some fresh fruit over the pudding to bake in the oven.
 Raspberries, strawberries, peaches, blueberries or apricots would be incredible added to this pudding.

 Flavour the custard: In my recipe, I haven't included any extra spices as the hot cross buns already have them in the dough.
 However, if you use a type of bread that isn't spiced, or if you want a bigger boost of spice, then add extra cinnamon, nutmeg and all-spice to the custard.
-You could even turn the custard into a chocolate custard by whisking in 3 tablespoons of cocoa powder into the custard.
+You could even turn the custard into a chocolate custard by whisking in 3 tablespoons of cocoa powder into it.

 - Use stale bread.
 For any dish that needs the bread to be soaked in a liquid (like French Toast), the bread is best when a day or two old and it has dried out slightly.
 If fresh it has a tendency to soak up too much liquid, go soggy and fall apart.